ZupIT/ritchie-formulas/.github/PULL_REQUEST_TEMPLATE.md

 ## How to verify it

-## What kind of change does this PR make?
+## What kind of change does this PR make

 - [ ] Major
 - [ ] Minor